 How to Grow Spaghetti Squash: Dealing with Garden Pests

 You want to keep these nasty creatures from laying eggs on your vines, because once they do, your plant’s days are numbered.
-To prevent vine borers from ruining your crop, my local extension recommend placing yellow buckets around in late June (earlier if you live somewhere warmer than Minnesota).
+To prevent vine borers from ruining your crop, use these squash vine borer prevention and control strategies.

 How to Harvest and Store Your Home-Grown Spaghetti Squash